sunhan1997/IndusPose/README.md

 # Installation
-It is east to install this code.
+It is easy to install this code.
 ## 1. Clone the repository
 The first step is to clone the repo and submodules:
 ```